Paul Meijer (racing driver): Career

-For 2007, AR Motorsport invited Paul to test their cars.
-After being absent on the tracks for almost 2.5 years Paul was still quick, and within ten minutes he gained pole-position in practice.
+For 2007, AR Motorsport invited Meijer to test their cars.
+After being absent on the tracks for almost 2.5 years, Meijer was still quick, and within ten minutes he gained pole-position in practice.
 This was enough for team principal Ronald Heiligers to interest Marius Ritskes (Antonov Transmissions) to invite Paul for the last three race weekends in the North European Championship of Formula Renault 2.0.
-(NEC) He won 2 out of six races and finished second in the other 4 races.
+(NEC) He won two out of six races and finished second in the other four races.

 Ritskes also arranged a test in the Lamborghini Gallardo in Spain with the team of Hans Reiter.
-After 40 laps the teams calls him in with applause.
+After 40 laps the teams called him in with applause.

-In 2008 Meijer has been asked to drive for several teams as a guest driver.
+In 2008, Meijer has been asked to drive for several teams as a guest driver.
 The Dutch team MP Motorsport has been offered a wildcard in the Eurocup Formule Renault 2.0.
-They invited Paul to be their driver.
-Paul had no experience with the team but accepted the offer.
-Within a very competitive field of 48 young race drivers he won the race on Sunday, 4 May.
+They invited Meijer to be their driver.
+Meijer had no experience with the team but accepted the offer.
+Within a very competitive field of 48 young race drivers, he won the race on Sunday, 4 May.

 Superleague Formula

-When Peter Zakowsky's driver of the Borussia Dortmund car suddenly did not show up during the Superleague Formula races in Zolder, Paul was asked to do the job through mediation of Tom Coronel.
+When Peter Zakowsky's driver of the Borussia Dortmund car suddenly did not show up during the Superleague Formula races in Zolder, Meijer was asked to do the job through mediation of Tom Coronel.
 This was his chance to show what he was capable of in the top league of autosport (750 hp).
-The question was popped on Thursday, on Friday the seat was made and on Saturday he got 2 30 minute sessions to train in the car.
+The question was popped on Thursday, on Friday the seat was made and on Saturday he got two 30 minute sessions to train in the car.
 After that he started qualifying, which includes 2 semi finals shoot-outs and a final.
-Paul amazed the team and the organization to gain pole-position.
-At a rainy track he finished third.
+Meijer amazed the team and the organization to gain pole-position.
+At a rainy track, he finished third.

-As a rookie driver he made quite a debut in this field.
-Al Ain selected Paul and offered him a seat for the last three weekends in Estoril, Vallelunga and Jerez.
-In Estoril he won the second race.
-Unfortunately the season ended early, caused by crash during the first practise in Vallelunga, where Paul broke his hand.
+As a rookie driver, Meijer made quite a debut in this field.
+Al Ain selected Meijer and offered him a seat for the last three weekends in Estoril, Vallelunga and Jerez.
+In Estoril, he won the second race.
+Unfortunately the season ended early, caused by crash during the first practise in Vallelunga, where Meijer broke his hand.